Anti-Italian sentiment: Anti-Italian-American stereotyping

 Since the early 20th century, Italian-Americans have been portrayed with stereotypes.
 Hostility was often directed toward the large numbers of southern Italians and Sicilians who began arriving in the U.S. after 1880.
 Italian-Americans in contemporary American society have actively objected to pervasive negative stereotyping in the mass media.
-Stereotyping of Italian-Americans being associated with the Mafia has been a consistent feature of movies such as The Godfather series, GoodFellas, and Casino, and television series such as The Sopranos, which itself explored the concept by featuring non-Mafia Italian-Americans expressing concern at the Mafia's effect on their community's public image.
+Stereotyping of Italian-Americans being associated with the Mafia has been a consistent feature of movies such as The Godfather series, Goodfellas, and Casino, and television series such as prohibition-era's The Untouchables, and The Sopranos, which itself explored the concept by featuring non-Mafia Italian-Americans expressing concern at the Mafia's effect on their community's public image.

 Such stereotypes of Italian-Americans are reinforced by the frequent replay of these movies and series on cable and network TV.
 Video and board games, and TV and radio commercials with Mafia themes also reinforce this stereotype.
 The entertainment media has stereotyped the Italian-American community as tolerant of violent, sociopathic gangsters.
 Other notable stereotypes portray Italian-Americans as overly aggressive and prone to violence.
 MTV's series Jersey Shore was considered offensive by the Italian-American group UNICO.

 A comprehensive study of Italian-American culture on film, conducted from 1996 to 2001, by the Italic Institute of America, revealed the extent of stereotyping in media.
 More than two-thirds of the 2,000 films assessed in the study portray Italian-Americans in a negative light.
 Nearly 300 films featuring Italian-Americans as mobsters have been produced since The Godfather (1972), an average of nine per year.

 According to the Italic Institute of America, "The mass media has consistently ignored five centuries of Italian American history and has elevated what was never more than a minute subculture to the dominant Italian American culture."

 According to 2015 FBI statistics, Italian-American organized crime members and associates number approximately 3,000.
 Given an Italian-American population estimated to be approximately 18 million, the study concludes that only one in 6,000 is active in organized crime.